 Dual time zone, date

 Vostok 2426 automatic movement.
 Date, 24 hour scale, dual time.
 Polished and brushed stainless steel case, 44 mm.
 Waterproof WR 100.
 Mineral glass.
 Textured white dial with applied markers and diamond cut.
-Blue leather strap with silver heraldic insert.
+Blue leather strap with silver heraldic insert (insert by Straps & Buckles, Moscow).
 Limited edition of 2000 pieces (this is number 1092).
 Video review here.

 Gagarin Vintage 2609-3717129